-There are a plethora of ways to use social media to advertise your virtual networking event.
+There are a plethora of ways to use social media for advertising your virtual networking event.
 Create a unique, brief, and easy-to-understand hashtag for your virtual event and post it on all of your company’s social media accounts.
-You can leverage platform tools like the countdown sticker on Instagram or the geotag filter on tiktok.
+You can leverage platform tools like the countdown sticker on Instagram or the geotag filter on TikTok.
 You can also share teasers with pertinent details on the event to create buzz or host giveaways with support from your sponsors to increase engagement.

 3. Choose the right virtual conferencing platform/virtual event app

 Some virtual networking events are easy to accomplish with just a simple Zoom call, whereas others require the use of an appropriate and functional virtual event platform.
 Virtual event apps and platforms will make it easier for you to plan and host your event.
 They also include features to increase engagement and improve user experience.